sevdaghn/Computer-Graphics/README.md

 ---

-# Task2: PPM Image Reader and JPEG Exporter
+# Task 2: PPM Image Reader and JPEG Exporter

 This is a Java program that reads and displays `.ppm` image files in both **P3 (text)** and **P6 (binary)** formats.
 It also supports color scaling, handles both 1-byte and 2-byte per component images, and saves the result as a `.jpg` file.